iamnagesh/iamnagesh.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Everything is the world is data(at least for me)
+subtitle: Everything in the world is data(at least for me)
 ---

 My name is Nagesh Kommuri.
 I have the following qualities: